-THE APPROPRIATE USE OF MEDICATIONS IN THE TREATMENT OF BORDERLINE PERSONALITY DISORDER.
+MEDICATIONS IN THE TREATMENT OF BORDERLINE PERSONALITY DISORDER: THE APPROPRIATE USE

 Failure to respond to treatment by patients with borderline disorder can often be traced to three major problems: 1) inadequate medication management; 2) the use of an ineffective psychotherapeutic approach; and 3) undiagnosed or ineffectively treated co-occurring disorders such as substance abuse.
 The latter two issues are discussed elsewhere on this site.

 It has been my clinical and research experience in treating BPD for over 50 years that medications often provide a necessary foundation for the effective treatment of the disorder with psychotherapy.
-The introduction of effective psychopharmacological treatment for borderline disorder in the 1980s may explain why a decade later different forms of psychotherapy became effective after a century of prior failures with various psychotherapeutic approaches.
+The introduction of effective pharmacological treatment for borderline disorder occurred in the mid 1980s.
+This may explain why almost a decade later different forms of psychotherapy became consistently effective after having failed to do so for a century.

 The Four Classes of Medications Most Useful in Reducing Specific Core Symptoms of Borderline Disorder